petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 conference room for over three hours; the WiFi chipset firmware exploit I used grabbed thousands of those ridiculous Powerpoint slides all the agency brass make.
 Scariest three hours of my life, but I don't think their internal network auditing is anywhere near good enough to have caught me."

-Skipper thought about it "So long as the public believes the slides are real I think we'll make an genuine impact."
+Skipper thought about it for a moment "So long as the public believes the slides are real I think we'll make an genuine impact."

-Barbie nodded "The slides were enough to convince me that what my company and I were doing was wrong."
-Skipper added "A lot of tech details have been independently rediscovered, like the Dual_EC_DRBG backdoor, or the dozens of firmware backdoors your company found.
-We just need the slides to make people believe the evidence we already have."
+Barbie nodded "They were enough to convince me that what my company and I were doing was wrong."
+Skipper added "Exactly.
+And a lot of tech details have been independently rediscovered, like the Dual_EC_DRBG backdoor, or the dozens of firmware backdoors your company found.
+We just need to convince people to believe the evidence they already have."

 Barbie had one last question for Skipper "So who's the journalist you lined up to meet us?"
 Skipper tried her best, but couldn't quite deliver the joke with a